chem330/chem330.github.io/lab-syllabus.md

 ## Field Work

 Portions of this course will be conducted outdoors in the field while collecting water samples for analysis.
 This work may occur both on and off campus.
 Students should make every effort to attend field trips, and will receive a grade for participation trips.
-Any students not attending will be required to complete a makeup assignment with equal time and effort committments as the field trip.
+Any students not attending will be required to complete a makeup assignment with equal time and effort commitments as the field trip.
 Field work will occur rain or shine.

 The following materials are recommended during sampling days.
 Keep in mind that all these materials may get dirty / rained on / fall in the river, etc., during field work, so don't bring your most favorite items unless you are prepared for them to get damaged.

-- Waterproof shoes (preferrably knee-high boots or waders)
+- Waterproof shoes (preferably knee-high boots or waders)
 - Rain jacket
 - Waterproof backpack
 - Waterproof notebook (e.g. Rite in the Rain) and Sharpie or pencil